 Research - Laboratory/Non-Laboratory, Staff/Administrative

-TYPICAL TASKS (These examples do not include all possible tasks in this work and do not limit the assignment of related tasks in any position of this class.)
+Typical tasks (These examples do not include all possible tasks in this work and do not limit the assignment of related tasks.)

 About University of Minnesota, Twin Cities